derekfrye/sql-middleware/docs/README.md

 More examples available in the [tests dir](../tests/), and this is in-use with a tiny little website app, [rusty-golf](https://github.com/derekfrye/rusty-golf).

+Looking for performance numbers?
+See [Benchmarks](./Benchmarks.md) for details on the existing Criterion suites and what they measure today.

 ### Importing

 You can use the prelude to import everything you need, or import item by item.